mi2rl/3DP-COVID19/Readme_ENG.md

 *	Merit: Made in two type
 –	Type1 : putting on around the ear, projections make resistance with hairs so that not slip, size adjustable for face size (3-step).
 –	Type2: not putting on the ear, without projections so that the contact surface on the neck is not uncomfortable, adjustable for face size (3-step).
-*	Printing with flexible materials (e.g. TPU in FDM) are recommended
+*	Printing with flexible materials (e.g. TPU in FDM) are recommended.
 *	STL link: